Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform a Denial-of-Service.
+Successful exploitation of this vulnerability could allow an attacker to traverse the file system to access files or directories that would otherwise be inaccessible.

 3. TECHNICAL DETAILS